 In recent years, African American History has gained acknowledgment in American culture and history.
 It is now included in some classroom books and curricula.
 However, not enough has been done to fully recognize the contributions of African Americans to history.
 Thus, “The Black History Bowl” was designed and created to continue and expand upon the goal that Carter G. Woodson set out to accomplish; to present a fair and clear picture of the role African Americans have played in American and World History.

-The black history quiz-guide is divided into eight (8) sections of black history facts.
+The black history quiz that is included in the following pages is divided into eight (8) sections of black history facts.
 Each section begins with a black history worksheet.
-The worksheet is followed by fact sheets on the black history contributors who are listed on the worksheet at the end of each section.
-The answers to the worksheet are on the page that follows the facts.
+The worksheet is followed by facts on the black history contributors who are listed at the beginning of each section.
+The answers to each section are on the last page of that section.

 This black history quiz guide is designed to test your knowledge of Black history, as well as enhance your knowledge of American history.
 Hopefully, through the next pages, and some research on your own, you will begin to gain “2020” hindsight as to where we would be without Black people.
 Enjoy this book as you enrich your knowledge of the contributions that African Americans (Black Americans) have made to history.